John Boardman (physicist): "The Asteroid Light"

 Boardman's 1961 filksong, "The Asteroid Light" (to the tune of the sea chanty "Eddystone Light") has been reprinted repeatedly, in venues ranging from science fiction anthologies (the 1972 anthology Futures Conditional) to Sing Out magazine (V. 9, #1, p.
 24) to collections of protest music (Glazer, Tom.
 Songs of Peace, Freedom and Protest.
 New York: David McKay, 1970).
 It has also frequently been discussed in papers on filk music.

 He also wrote a regular column, "Science for Science Fiction", for the first twelve issues of Ares magazine.

-Personal life
+Personal life and death

-After having been a resident of the Flatbush neighborhood of Brooklyn, New York for almost half a century (his house was used as a set in Spike Lee's Malcolm X), Boardman now lives in Frederick, Maryland.
-Boardman's wife, Perdita, who was previously married to Ray Nelson, died on November 26, 2017 after a long battle with dementia.
+After having been a resident of the Flatbush neighborhood of Brooklyn, New York since 1969 (his family's longtime home at 234 East 19th Street in the Beverley Square East subsection was used as a set in fellow Brooklynite Spike Lee's Malcolm X), Boardman primarily lived in the Washington metropolitan area (including a long stint in Frederick, Maryland) beginning in the early 2010s due to the presence of nearby family and increasingly paramount health exigencies.
+His wife, Perdita Lilly Nelson Girsdansky, who was previously married to Ray Nelson, died on November 26, 2017 after a long battle with dementia.

+Boardman died in his sleep in Montgomery Village, Maryland, on May 29, 2025, at the age of 92.